-Once you have noticed a subordinate, co-worker, or customer showing any signs of the above indicators, you should take the following steps:
+Once you have noticed a subordinate, coworker, or customer showing any signs of the above indicators, you should take the following steps:

-• If you are a co-worker, you should notify the employee's supervisor immediately of your observations.
+• If they are a co-worker, you should

-- If it is a customer, notify your supervisor immediately. - If it is your subordinate, then you should evaluate the situation by taking into consideration what may be causing the employees problems. - If it is your supervisor, notify that person's manager.
+- notify the employee's supervisor immediately of your observations. - If they are a customer, notify your supervisor immediately. - If they are your subordinate, then you should evaluate the situation by taking into consideration what may be causing the employees problems. - If they are your supervisor, notify that person's manager.